 - Paralysis or spinal cord injury

-- Vaginal birth after a delayed C-section, which can cause a ruptured uterus, brain damage or even death
+- Vaginal birth after a delayed C-section, which can cause the mother’s ruptured uterus, brain damage to the baby, or even death

 - Bowel infections, bleeding in the brain, or issues with the lungs

-Cerebral palsy is among the most common, and can result in anything from permanent muscle problems in the child to quadriplegia and a life spent hooked to a ventilator.
+Cerebral palsy is among the most common birth injuries and can result in anything from permanent muscle problems in the child to quadriplegia and life spent hooked to a ventilator.

-Talk to a Los Angeles Birth Injury Lawyer for Free
+Talk to a Birth Injury Lawyer in Los Angeles for Free

 A birth injury and its effects are one of the most traumatic experiences a family can face.
-Let us be your ally.
-Our mission is to give you a pain-free experience and handle the legal claim for you—and get you the most money possible.
-We never charge you or your family anything unless we win you money.
+Let the team at the Simmrin Law Group be your ally.
+We will aim to get you the most money possible, and we never charge you or your family anything unless we win you money.